Deserlo/S3T6TM2/DesignDocument.md

 ![FirstDraft](Images/FirstDraft.jpg)

-After coding the initial mock up of this GUI up we decided to completely redesign it to be more clean, and more understandable.
+After coding the initial mock up of this GUI we decided to completely redesign it to be more clean, and more understandable.

 ![SecondDraft](Images/SecondDraft.jpg)